 While a debate rages on whether to extend Bush-era tax cuts, Bush had this advice:

 “The financial crisis should not become an excuse to raise taxes, which would only undermine the economic growth required to regain our strength.”

-While avoiding a lot of score-settling typical of Washington memoirs, Bush singles out Senate Democratic leader Harry Reid for a comment Reid made in 2007 that the Iraq war “is lost, the surge is not accomplishing anything.”
+While avoiding a lot of score-settling typical of Washington memoirs, Bush singles out for criticism Senate Democratic leader Harry Reid for a comment Reid made in 2007 that the Iraq war “is lost, the surge is not accomplishing anything.”

 “It was one of the most irresponsible acts I witnessed in my eight years in Washington,” Bush writes.

 The book, to be officially released on Nov.
 9, describes a youthful reliance on alcohol, a drunken escapade at a Willie Nelson concert and a boozy question to a woman at a dinner with his parents: “So what is sex like after 50?”